Destinations Greece Athens

 Vouliagmeni · the coast

 The Athenian Riviera is a tram ride, not a tour.
-Start at Lake Vouliagmeni — a brackish, thermal lake that holds 22–29°C year-round, NATURA 2000-protected, with Garra Rufa nibbling at your ankles (€16 weekday, €19 weekend).
-Then the afternoon at Astir Beach, the organised cove in front of the Four Seasons, where the 6th-century-BC Temple of Apollo Zoster sits right on the sand (€17 weekday, €19 weekend in 2026).
-If the evening's open, push an hour further south to Cape Sounion for the Temple of Poseidon at sunset.
+Start at Lake Vouliagmeni, a brackish thermal lake that holds 22–29°C year-round, NATURA 2000-protected, with Garra Rufa nibbling your ankles (€16 weekday, €19 weekend).
+Give the afternoon to Astir Beach, the organised cove in front of the Four Seasons, where the 6th-century-BC Temple of Apollo Zoster sits right on the sand (€17 weekday, €19 weekend in 2026).
+If the evening’s open, push an hour further south to Cape Sounion for the Temple of Poseidon at sunset.
 Getting there: tram T6 from Syntagma, change to T7 at Pikrodafni for the coast (€1.40, 90 minutes).
 Tram, not taxi.

 Lake Vouliagmeni · 22–29°CAstir Beach · €17 weekdayT6 → T7 at Pikrodafni